racklin/xulapp-starterkit-app-webapp-wrapper/README.md

 License
 -----------------------------
-Webapp Wrapper For XULApp StarterKit are licensed under the [MIT License](http://opensource.org/licenses/MIT).
+Webapp Wrapper For XULApp StarterKit are licensed under the [MPL License].
-See LICENSE.TXT for more details.
+See LICENSE for more details.